chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 This subsystem provides the web interface that will be used by `Therapists`, `Patients` and `Administrators` to access the Health Record System.

 ### Therapists Capabilities:
-1. List all patients under their charge
+1. List all of his patients
+1. View the profile of any of his patients
-1. Select and read patients' records only
+1. List and view records permitted to be viewed by him of only his patients
-1. Create new records
-1. Edit their own created records
+1. Upload records for only his patients
-1. Create new notes for patients that he is treating
+1. Create new notes with regard to any patient whom he is treating
-1. Edit created notes
+1. Edit his notes
+1. Allow/disallow the patient whom a note is intended for to view the note
+1. View the notes written by other therapists for his patient

 ### Patients Capabilities:
 1. View his own records
-1. Give/remove permission to/from therapists that is treating him
+1. Allow/disallow any of his therapists to view any of his records (A record is allowed to be viewed by his therapist who uploaded it by default)
-1. See therapists' notes for him
+1. View the notes permitted to be viewed by him written by his therapists for him
-1. Create own notes
+1. Create notes
-1. Edit own notes
+1. Edit his notes

 ### Administrators Capabilities:
-1. Add/delete users to/from the system
+1. Add/delete users except himself to/from the system
+1. Assign/unassign `Therapists` to `Patients`
-1. Grant permission for a `Therapist` to a `Patient` to create the latter's `Record`
+1. Grant permission for a `Therapist` to a `Patient` to upload the latter's `Record`
 1. Display logs of all transactions in the system

 ### Administrator's Interface